nrxr/azure-review/README.md

 modules in the same directory instead of independent between themselves.

 Following the structure and subdivision already made in the CLI would be great and save so much time.
+It saves time and effort on the documentation as well since the workflow would be pretty much the same.

 https://docs.microsoft.com/en-us/azure/storage/scripts/storage-blobs-container-calculate-size-cli?toc=/cli/azure/toc.json